A core part of the fabrication process involves our advanced laser cutting machines.

 What is laser cutting?

 Laser cutting is an industrial manufacturing process that allows fine and accurate cuts to be made to materials.
-The laser cutting machine is designed to create fine detail in numerous mediums including sheet metal, stainless steel, mild steel, copper as well as aluminium and brass with Grenville’s Bystronic Fiber Laser.
+The laser cutting machine is designed to create fine detail in numerous mediums including sheet metal, steel, stainless steel, mild steel, copper as well as aluminium and brass with Grenville’s Bystronic Fiber Laser.
 The CO2 beam melts materials to separate the medium into a fine, polished product.
 As a result, the laser can either cleanly cut a material or create engravings.

 What is the process?